replaceitem/carpet-discarpet/docs/Setup.md

 ## Intents

-In the config file, you can enable two kinds of intents for your bot.
+In the config file, you can enable privileged intents for your bot.
-You should leave them as `false`, unless you use functions that require your bot to have this permission.
+By default, all non-privileged intents are enabled.
+The only privileged intents that are disabled by default are `GUILD_PRESENCES` and `GUILD_MEMBERS`.

-In that case, you also need to enable the permissions in the Discord developer portal (Bot/Privileged Gateway Intents).
+If you add these intents to the `intents` list in your bot config, you will also need to enable them in the [Discord developer portal](https://discord.com/developers/applications) under Applications -> [Your bot] -> Bot -> Privileged Gateway Intents.

 ## Disabling log messages